etsauer/che-podman-workspace/README.md

 1. Create a Workspace with this project:

    Paste the URL for this Git project into the form as shown, and click `Create & Open`

+   __Note 1:__ If your cluster does not have access to clone from GitHub.
+Then you will need to make a clone of this project in your own Git SCM.
+These instructions assume that the repo can be cloned without credentials.
+So, a public repository is also assumed.

+   __Note 2:__ If your cluster does not have access to `quay.io`, then you will also have to create the podman image.
+Scroll to the bottom of this page for instructions on using a `BuildConfig` to create the image in your OpenShift cluster's local registry.

    <img src="./readme-images/eclipse-che-create-workspace-from-git.png" width="70%"/>